MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_wfactivitycomp.md

  Type the NETBIOS name, IP address, or fully\-qualified domain name of one or more computers in a comma\-separated list.
 To specify the local computer, type the computer name, "localhost", or a dot \(.\).

- To include the local computer in the value of the PSComputerName parameter, open [!INCLUDE[wps_2](../Token/wps_2_md.md)] with the "Run as administrator" option.
+ To include the local computer in the value of the PSComputerName parameter, open Windows PowerShell with the "Run as administrator" option.

- If this parameter is omitted from the command, or it value is $null or an empty string, the workflow target is the local computer and [!INCLUDE[wps_2](../Token/wps_2_md.md)] remoting is not used to run the command.
+ If this parameter is omitted from the command, or it value is $null or an empty string, the workflow target is the local computer and Windows PowerShell remoting is not used to run the command.

  To use an IP address in the value of the ComputerName parameter, the command must include the PSCredential parameter.
 Also, the computer must be configured for HTTPS transport or the IP address of the remote computer must be included in the WinRM TrustedHosts list on the local computer.
 For instructions for adding a computer name to the TrustedHosts list, see "How to Add a Computer to the Trusted Host List" in about\_Remote\_Troubleshooting \(http:\/\/go.microsoft.com\/fwlink\/?LinkID\=135188\).